 The most famous party in Rio de Janeiro is New Year’s Eve.
 Yes, even more famous than carnival.
 Carnival is for the whole of Brazil, yet there is no better party than New Year’s Eve in Rio de Janeiro.
 Millions of people flock to the Marvelous City to reminisce the year that has been and celebrate the new year that has arrived.
 New Year’s Eve in Rio de Janeiro is one big orgasm of happiness, where there is no difference between black and white, poor and rich or young and old.
 Everybody is just celebrating life, a thing Brazilians know to do pretty well and pretty intense.
-So, if you come to Rio for New Year’s Eve, it’s a great choice!
+So, if you come to Rio for New Year’s Eve, it’s a great choice (in general it is a good choice to come to Rio anyways, so here you’ll find all in the info you need to get to know the city – not New Year’s Eve related)!
 Well done!
 But then what?
 Don’t look any further, here we have the Ultimate Guide for celebrating New Year’s Eve in Rio de Janeiro.

 How to get to Copacabana?